devbytes-cloud/conditioner/README.md

 If you wish to remove the condition from the node entirely, use the '--remove' flag.

 Usage:
-  condition [node name] [flags]
+  conditioner [node name] [flags]

 Examples:

 # Add a new condition to a node
-kubectl condition my-node --type Ready --status true --reason KubeletReady --message "kubelet is posting ready status"
+kubectl conditioner my-node --type Ready --status true --reason KubeletReady --message "kubelet is posting ready status"

 # Update an existing condition on a node
-kubectl condition my-node --type DiskPressure --status false --reason KubeletHasNoDiskPressure --message "kubelet has sufficient disk space available"
+kubectl conditioner my-node --type DiskPressure --status false --reason KubeletHasNoDiskPressure --message "kubelet has sufficient disk space available"

 # Remove a condition from a node
-kubectl condition my-node --type NetworkUnavailable --remove
+kubectl conditioner my-node --type NetworkUnavailable --remove

 Flags: